ssinbad-proj/project-documents/README.md

 # AI/ML Strategy & Consulting Framework

 Welcome to the AI/ML Strategy & Consulting Framework repository.
 This repository is designed to demonstrate how AI/ML strategies can be formulated and implemented for business transformation.
-It contains tools, templates, and code that consultants can use in roles such as **AI/ML Strategy Consultant**, **Generative AI Business Consultant**, **AI/ML Program Manager**, and **AI/ML Industry Consultant**.
+It contains templates that consultants can use in roles such as **AI/ML Strategy Consultant**, **Generative AI Business Consultant**, **AI/ML Program Manager**, and **AI/ML Industry Consultant**.

 ## Table of Contents
 1. [Overview](#overview)